 What’s My Role: Understanding Responsibilities

-In the opening discussion, participants will discuss how their role changed when they became a supervisor.
+In the opening discussion, participants will discuss how their roles changed when they became supervisors.
 They will also identify common reasons people are selected for a management role and the concerns that often surface when managers are tasked with the responsibility of supervising others.

 Where Am I?: Assessing Skills

 During our next activity, participants will complete a management self-assessment to uncover their strengths and development opportunities.
 Next, we will use the results of that assessment and the responses generated in the first exercise to set personal learning goals and tailor the agenda for the day.

 Management Mishaps: Avoiding Obstacles